Code Graph Renso Subscribe

 One graph holds everything Code Graph found in the repo:

-• Code — crates, modules, functions, types, traits, calls, re-exports.
+• Code — crates, modules, functions, types, traits, calls, re-exports, frontend modules, style rules, and markup elements.

 • Tests — Rust #[test], pytest, JUnit, Go tests, JS framework hints.

-• Docs — Markdown, plain text, Jupyter, PDF, DOCX — with heading hierarchy and cross-references.
+• Docs — Markdown, HTML, plain text, Jupyter, PDF, DOCX — with heading hierarchy and cross-references.

 • Features — feature checklist, status, evidence, and the code/docs it's tagged on.